jelmore1674/purposedrivenworship/README.md

 creating the _index.html_ file and creating the html code for the projec.
 As I am building the html, I am doing the CSS of the project in sections.
 Mainly so I can keep my CSS in order with the direction of the page.

+---

+#### Quick Update

+So I have a rough draft of the mobile design.
+I have added a _location.html_ That way I can put a link to a map with the site.